adamLovettApps/JamOut/README.md

 #### React H5 Audio Player

-The React H5 Audio Player library was used to allow users to play songs that have been uploaded to other user profiles.
+The React H5 Audio Player library is used to allow users to play songs that have been uploaded to user profiles.
 While the audio player manages playing and pausing tracks, the skip track forward, skip track backward, the now playing feature, and song library had to be implemented from scratch.

 ## Backend Overview